 In a country like India, where the arrival of menarche calls for ceremonial celebrations, period talk is considered a taboo!
 The very word and everything associated with it is considered ‘dirty’.
-Srijana Bagaria, Co-founder, Pee Safe, says that even though there are more than 35 crore menstruating girls and women in the country, the level of awareness about the topic is dismally low.
+On the occassion of Menstrual Hygiene Day 2020, Srijana Bagaria, Co-founder, Pee Safe, says that even though there are more than 35 crore menstruating girls and women in the country, the level of awareness about the topic is dismally low.
 According to a nationwide survey, only 23% of the Indian female population knows the exact source of bleeding.

 1 Despite progressive statistics in most areas of development, it is appalling that such an essential aspect of female health is grossly neglected in the country.
 While government awareness programmes and efforts by women’s health organizations have brought significant improvement in the number of women having access to sanitary pads.
 (58% According to the latest National Family and Health Survey menstrual hygiene)